ohjay/TripleTGame/README.md

 ## Download Link [FINAL RELEASE]
 Note that by "final," I'm really trying to say "_this should've still been in development, but then I lost interest in game dev and moved on with my life._"

-- [JAR file [8.1 MB]](../master/dist/v1.0/TripleT.jar?raw=true)
+- [JAR file [8.1 MB]](../master/dist/v2.0/TripleT.jar?raw=true)
-  - May or may not require you to change your security settings or CTRL-click (on OS X) to open.
+  - May or may not require you to change your security settings (or CTRL-click on OS X) to open.
   - Also may or may not require you to download Java.
   - By the way, if any fonts look weird on your computer, please let me know!